mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

   }
   ```

-It is important to note that the `AppProvider` component does not perform routing or authentication by itself.
-It integrates with any of your existing implementations for the same.

 :::info
-The [AppProvider](/toolpad/core/react-app-provider/) page contains more details and examples of the usage of these props.
+See the [AppProvider](/toolpad/core/react-app-provider/) page for more details and examples of the usage of all props.
 :::

 ## Slots